nodejs/TSC/TSC-Charter.md

 ## Section 8.
 Project Roles

-The Node.js git repository is maintained by the TSC and additional Collaborators who are added by the TSC voting members on an ongoing basis.
+The Node.js git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.

 Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
 These individuals are identified by the